 Unless illustrating an issue regarding the treatment of animals by a third party, images of restrained animals or captive animals cannot be entered.
 Full disclosure of all information relating to how, when and where the image was taken should be included in your image caption.
 The Jury will then ascertain whether the species featured is, as far as reasonably possible, living a free and wild existence.

-Digital adjustments including tone and contrast, burning, dodging, cropping, sharpening, noise reduction, minor cleaning work, HDR, stitched panoramas, focus stacking using multiple exposure taken at the same location at the same time, are permitted providing that they are reported within the caption and comply with the Competition’s principles of authenticity so do not misrepresent the reality of nature.
+Digital adjustments including tone and contrast, burning, dodging, cropping, sharpening, noise reduction, minor cleaning work, HDR, stitched panoramas, focus stacking, and multiple exposure taken at the same location at the same time, are permitted providing that they are reported within the caption and comply with the Competition's principles of authenticity so do not misrepresent the reality of nature.